deancochran/deancochran.github.io/src/posts/designing-ml-systems.md

 ---
-title: Book Review: Designing Machine Learning Systems by Chip Huyen
+title: Book Review Designing Machine Learning Systems by Chip Huyen
-slug: designing-ml-systems
+slug: book-review-designing-ml-systems
-date: '2024-10-28'
+date: "2024-10-28"
 image: /images/logo.png
 description: Chip Huyen’s Designing Machine Learning Systems (2022) is a refreshing departure from conventional machine learning (ML) texts, which often spotlight algorithms and modeling techniques alone.
 Huyen’s book offers a unique perspective on ML rather than merely focusing on models or algorithms.
 It explores the extensive architecture needed to bring machine learning solutions into production.
 The book’s emphasis on creating a ML system, from data aggregation to deployment and maintenance make it essential for both seasoned ML engineers and those interested in leveling up their ML knowledge.
 It is the first book I have read by this author, and it will not be the last.
 published: true
 ---

 ## Contents